jwaliszko/ExpressiveAnnotations/README.md

 public bool?
 AgreeToContact { get; set; }
 ```

 This one means, that if email is provided (non-null), we are forced to authorize someone to contact us (boolean value indicating contact permission has to be true).
-What is more, we can see here that nested properties are supported by the mechanism.
+What is more, we can see here that nested properties (enums either) are supported by this mechanism.

 ```
 [RequiredIf("GoAbroad == true " +